Indigenous artists help skateboarding earn stamp of approval

 “I was born and raised with my great-grandmother, who looked at a stamp kind of like how a young kid would look at an iPhone 13,” Greenwood said.
 "She entrusted every important news and every important document and everything to a stamp to send it and trust that it got there.”

 Skateboarding has become a staple across Indian Country.
+In Oregon, the Confederated Tribes of Warm Springs will reopen a refurbished skate park March 29 thanks to a partnership with pro skateboarder Tony Hawk's nonprofit, The Skatepark Project.
+Skateboarders on the Fort Apache Indian Reservation in eastern Arizona recently got funding from there, too.
 A skate park opened in August on the Hopi reservation.
-Skateboarders on the Fort Apache Indian Reservation in eastern Arizona recently got funding for one from pro skateboarder Tony Hawk's nonprofit, The Skatepark Project.
 Youth-organized competitions take place on the Pine Ridge Indian Reservation in South Dakota.

 Dustinn Craig, a White Mountain Apache filmmaker and “lifer” skateboarder in Arizona, has made documentaries and short films on the sport.
 The 47-year-old remembers how skateboarding was seen as dorky and anti-establishment when he was a kid hiding “a useless wooden toy” in his locker.
 At the same time, Craig credits skateboarding culture as “my arts and humanities education.”